Cycling Cruise: Islandhopping Kvarner Bay PLUS

 We cycle along the seaside promenade to the south of Lošinj and visit the picturesque small harbor town of Veli Lošinj before we meet the ship for lunch.
 In the afternoon we cross over to the island of Molat where we can do another short cycling tour.
 Finally we stay overnight in the quiet harbor of Molat.

 During breakfast the ship leaves Molat and takes us past many small islands to the "spice island" of Dugi Otok.
-Our bike tour starts in the bay of Božava which is surrounded by pine woods, agaves and tamarisk trees, and we ride on a road almost free of traffic.
-Our tour leads us at first to the northern most point of the island where the light house of Veli Rat stands proudly since 1849 fulfilling its duty in guiding sailors safely on their way.
-A ride along the islands "Road in the Sky" brings us to the peaceful harbor of Savar where the boat awaits us for a sail to Zadar, which, for centuries, was the political, cultural and spiritual centre of Dalmatia.
-3000 years of history have left their imprint on the character of this town and there are many things to be admired: the mighty fortified walls with their bastions, the loggia but also the early Romanesque St. Donatus Basilica.
+Our bike tour starts in the bay of Božava which is surrounded by pine woods, agaves and tamarisk trees.
+We ride on an almost traffic free road.
+Our ride takes us first to a beautiful viewpoint at the northernmost point of the Island where the old Austrian lighthouse of Veli Rat resides.
+From here we continue by bike along the island ridge with beautiful panoramic views of the surrounding island landscapes all the way to the bay of Savar where the boat awaits us for a cruise to Zadar.
+Zadar has been the political, cultural and spiritual centre of Dalmatia for centuries.
+3000 years of history have left their imprint on the character of this town and there are many things to be admired: the mighty fortified walls with their bastions, the loggia and the early Romanesque St. Donatus Basilica.
 In the evening our tour guide takes us on an extensive walk through the lively city centre.

 After a long crossing in the morning we reach the island of Pag.
 In the harsh but delightful landscape of the island we come across many fig and olive trees.
 Over the centuries the inhabitants have built numerous stone walls for protection against the wind.
 Starting from Novalja we cycle on the narrow peninsula until we reach the sea from where the ship takes us to Rab.
 The island of Rab is one of the sunniest places in Europe.
 The town of Rab, the fortified capital of the island, was built in the Middle Ages on a wedge shaped headland and marks one of the highlights of the trip.
 The four famous bell towers are the symbol of the adorned beauty of the town.
 After dinner we can explore the narrow alleys with numerous cosy cafés.